alice-doc/alice-analysis-tutorial/rivet/hi-features.md

 ```
 ## Preloading calibration files

-In order to run an analysis with preloading calbration file one needs to use '-p' flag (see rivet --help) to provide the path to the calibration .yoda file and choose a method of calibration by adding ':var=METHOD' after the name of the analysis.
+In order to run an analysis with preloading a calibration file one needs to use the '-p' flag (see rivet --help) to provide the path to the calibration .yoda file and choose a method of calibration by adding ':var=METHOD' after the name of the analysis.
 This will look something like that:
 ```
 rivet -a ALICE_<year>_I<inspireID>:cent=GEN -p /path/to/calibration.yoda /path/to/generator.hepmc
 ```